Leruele/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create and write in a file
+Script that creates a file containing text